Juliet-Simpson/Find-A-Bible-Quote/notes.md

 4. HEEELP HOW TO FILTER COMMENTS I"M RUNNING OUT OF TIME!!!!

-5. ADD A NEW THEME OPTION!!
-Javascript??
-VALIDATION IN JS
+5. ADD A NEW THEME OPTION VALIDATION IN JS

 7. EDIT QUOTE CHECK FOR EMPTY THEME